Kummer Rigidity for Hyperk\"ahler Automorphisms: Stable and Unstable Manifolds

-The local expressions of $({f}^N)^\ast\omega_0$ and $\omega_0$ (Corollary \ref{lem:14}) vividly shows that ${f}^N$ is expanding and contracting along certain directions in a uniform rate.
-Technically, these directions are dependent on the time $N$, but one can show that these directions are actually time independent (Lemma \ref{lem:15}).
-By this, we establish the uniform hyperbolicity (Proposition \ref{lem:16}).
+The local expressions for $({f}^N)^\ast\omega_0$ and $\omega_0$ (Corollary \ref{lem:14}) verify that ${f}^N$ is expanding and contracting along certain directions in a uniform rate.
+Initially, these directions are possibly dependent on the time $N$, but one can show that they are actually time independent (Lemma \ref{lem:15}).
+By this fact, we establish the uniform hyperbolicity for ${f}$ on $X\setminus E$ (Proposition \ref{lem:16}).

 This is perhaps one of the rarest moment where one can describe Oseledets splitting (cf. \cite[Theorem 2.2.6]{Fil17}\cite[Theorem 1.6]{ruelle1979}) without limits and thus can verify that it is smooth.
-But we have a better trait: the distributions define \emph{holomorphic} foliations (Proposition \ref{lem:17}).
-One can establish this using upper and lower estimates on the growth rate of $f^N$ along stable or unstable distributions, which is typically more than what we know even with uniformly hyperbolic settings.
+But we have a better fact: the distributions define \emph{holomorphic} foliations (Proposition \ref{lem:17}).
+One can establish this using upper and lower estimates on the growth rate of $f^N$ along stable or unstable distributions, which is typically more than what we know even in uniformly hyperbolic settings.